nehcgnail/nehcgnail.github.io/index.md

 {: .notice--warning}

 ### About
-Welcome to the laboratory located in Arnold School of Public Health, Universithy of South Carolina.
+Welcome to the laboratory.
+We are located in Arnold School of Public Health, Universithy of South Carolina.
 We are dedicated to seeking ways to a safe and intelligent health system.
 We apply principles from information science and cognitive science to address practical questions in medicine, public health, and health services.
 Over the last few years, we have been developing informatics methods and tools that lead to a better understanding of electronic health data.

 ### News
 - **[Conference]** Our paper **Leveraging patient safety research: Fifteen-year effort since “To Err Is Human”** is accepted by MedInfo 2019 at Lyon, France.
 Dr Yang Gong is invited for a podium presentation on August 27, 2019. <br/>